 Now you´ve got somewhere to stay you need to get around.
 You can wrestle the wind for your map all day, whilst at the same time advertising yourself to every passerby as a lost and vulnerable tourist, or you can download Citymapper.
 I know that pinpoint accuracy to this level seems like a lot to ask from a free application, but in this day and age, is it really?

 Citymapper is always up to date on the latest changes on the road, it´s very slick and simple to use and it offers you numerous options for the same trip for you to choose from.
-In my view, definitely an essential free app for travellers.
+In my view, definitely an essential free app for travelers.

 5) Google Translate

-An absolute must have free app for travellers, Google Translate can be a god send at times.
+An absolute must-have free app for travellers, Google Translate can be a godsend at times.
 Although I may prefer Citymapper over Google Maps, I find that Google Translate is the best service for quick translations.
 Assuming you don´t ask it to translate a monologue from Hamlet, then you should get by really well with this app.
 When I first moved to Barcelona I would stand outside a shop and plan what I wanted to ask for on Google Translate and although a few times the conversations didn’t go too smoothly, I think it was more my fault than the app’s.

 A tip to help it out would be to make sure that you write whatever you´re trying to translate correctly.
 There are several different contexts for many phrases, so it is very easy for it to misread or misunderstand what you´re asking of it.